South Korea: Art

 Korean art has been highly influenced by Buddhism and Confucianism, which can be seen in the many traditional paintings, sculptures, ceramics and the performing arts.
 Korean pottery and porcelain, such as Joseon's baekja and buncheong, and Goryeo's celadon are well known throughout the world.
 The Korean tea ceremony, pansori, talchum, and buchaechum are also notable Korean performing arts.

-Post-war modern Korean art started to flourish in the 1960s and 1970s, when South Korean artists took interest in geometrical shapes and intangible subjects.
-Establishing a harmony between man and nature was also a favorite of this time.
-Because of social instability, social issues appeared as main subjects in the 1980s.
+Post-war modern Korean art started to flourish in the 1960s and 1970s, when South Korean artists took an interest in geometrical shapes and intangible subjects.
+Establishing harmony between man and nature was also a favorite of this time.
+Due to social instability, social issues became the main subjects in the 1980s.
 Art was influenced by various international events and exhibits in Korea, which brought more diversity.
 The Olympic Sculpture Garden in 1988, the transposition of the 1993 edition of the Whitney Biennial to Seoul, the creation of the Gwangju Biennale and the Korean Pavilion at the Venice Biennale in 1995 were notable events.